Huracan (mammal)

-Huracan is an extinct genus of agriotheriin ailuropodine from the Late Miocene to Early Pleistocene.
+Huracan is an extinct genus of agriotheriin ailuropodine bear from the Late Miocene to Early Pleistocene.
 Fossils were found from North America and Eastern Asia.
 Unlike its modern relative the giant panda (Ailuropoda melanoleuca), which is a bamboo specialist, Huracan was a hypercarnivorous (or omnivorous) genus of bear that had adaptations for cursoriality.

 History

 Specimens of Huracan were originally classified as species of the related genus Agriotherium.
 Hunt (1998) had noted differences in the structure of the carnassials between Agriotherium schneideri and Old World species of said genus, but lots of similarities between A. schneideri and genus Indarctos.
 This was further supported in the 2019 publication of A. hendeyi which led the authors of the study to do a comprehensive analysis of agriotheriin specimens to assess their taxonomy.
 In 2025, a new species of Huracan was discovered in Russia, H. borissiaki.

 Systematics

 When Jiangzuo et al. (2023) computed the phylogenetic analysis, they found Indarctos to be paraphyletic to the clade containing the genera Huracan and Agriotherium.